robot5000-design/ms1-band-website/README.md

 The main goals of this site, arising from the user stories and research of other musician sites are:

 - to have useful and appealing information about the artist.
-- to have links to samples of his music (videos/spotify).
+- to have links to samples of their music (videos/spotify).
-- to have links to his social media.
+- to have links to their social media.
-- to have upcoming touring dates & ability to contact his management
+- to have upcoming touring dates & ability to contact their management
 - to have a selection of photos.
 - to have merchandising.
 - to have a news page or a newsletter subscriber sign-up.